 Do holiday family gatherings stir up feelings of excitement and dread at the same time?
 Do you worry about holiday stress ruining your chance to enjoy yourself and your family?

 Sometimes, joining family celebrations can trigger mixed feelings.
 We want to be part of the fun, but we grow more anxious the closer the time comes to join our crowd.
 Will we be okay, or will our worries come true — that something triggering will happen?

-You may have every intention to celebrate, but something inside you is bracing for some half-hidden, unwelcome surprise to catch you off guard.
+You may have every intention to celebrate, but something inside you is bracing for a painful surprise.
 Maybe part of you recalls family experiences that stung, or left you shaken and jarred.

-Of course it will be hard to relax, if part of you is waiting for the next zinger to take you by surprise.
-Even if the moment you dread never comes, your body still remembers earlier ones.
+Even if the moment you dread never comes, your body still remembers earlier holiday stress.
 This makes it challenging to relax and take in the good experiences you want to enjoy.

 Taking good care of yourself — your thoughts and feelings — is especially important at family gatherings.
 Your calm and steady presence will do a lot for your own enjoyment.
 It can also help spread peace and good will among family, too, just by example.